lonelycode/tyk-io-site-content/v1.8/setup/quickstart.md

 This quickstart will give you a whistle-stop tour of the key components of a Tyk setup: The dashboard, the portal and the gateway.

-To get you started as fast as possible we're using our Tyk Cloud Hybrid setup as this gives you every component instantly without having to install anything but a single docker container.
+To get you started as fast as possible we're using our Tyk Cloud Hybrid setup as this gives you every component instantly without having to install anything but a single Docker container.
 This will install the Tyk gateway locally, and let you control it from our dashboard managmeent interface as well as experiment with the portal.

 **If you want to install the full stack locally, [click here](../docker/), otherwise, follow the steps below:**